 If your Financial Aid is not complete before payment for classes is due, you will need to contact the Business Office to inquire about a payment plan or pay your bill in full.

 Contact the Financial Aid Office if you have questions regarding how dropping a class will affect your Financial Aid.

-You do not have to re-apply every semester for Financial Aid; however you do have to re-apply for Financial Aid each school year.
-Cloud Financial Aid year starts with the Fall semester, and includes the following Spring and Summer semesters.
+You do not have to re-apply every semester for Financial Aid; however you do have to re-apply for Financial Aid each's academic year.
+CCCC's academic year starts with the Fall semester, and includes the following Spring and Summer semesters.
 Every Fall, a new Financial Aid year begins.
 Apply early; some types of Federal Aid are awarded to eligible students on a first-come first-serve basis.
 You can apply for Financial Aid at www.fafsa.ed.gov.